K. J. Ray Liu: Contributions and Impact

-development of time-reversal theoretical foundation for wireless communications, sensing and indoor tracking/navigation using ambient radio signals.

-Time-reversal (TR) physics has been known for a long time but mostly little known for any real-world applications.
-Liu was the first to bring time-reversal to the practice and use of our daily life by leveraging radiofrequency multipaths in indoor or multipath-rich environments and prove that it can work effectively.
-Multipaths have long been considered as nuisance and treated as interference and noise.
-Liu on the contrary conceptualized multipaths as “friends” that contain much information and leveraged time-reversal physic to control multipaths to the effect of new degrees of freedom for our use.
+Liu was credited for his reinterpretation of multipath interference and usage of niche time-reversal physics in applications with great potential to impact daily life.
+While the scientific community spent decades viewing signal bouncing as "noise," Liu proved that in chaotic indoor environments, this complexity is actually a source of precision.
 Liu was the first to propose time-reversal division multiple access (TRDMA) in 2011 as a new wireless multiple access scheme for 5G/6G and beyond for broadband communications.
 It was earlier than technology readiness for such a dramatic paradigm shift, but now time-reversal is a promising technology being considered for 6G wireless communications.

-Using the time-reversal principle, he also developed the world’s first centimeter-accuracy indoor positioning and tracking system in 2015 with only a single transmitter and terminal device, both with a single antenna, in a completely non-line-of-site environment.
+Using the time-reversal principle, he also developed the world's first centimeter-accuracy indoor positioning and tracking system in 2015 with only a single transmitter and terminal device, both with a single antenna, in a completely non-line-of-sight environment.
 It represented the first non-line-of-sight, non-triangulation technique for accurate position estimation, solving a long-standing conundrum of indoor positioning/tracking for over many decades.